Active Substance: prucalopride succinate

 The most common side effects with Resolor (seen in more than 1 patient in 10) are headache, nausea (feeling sick), diarrhoea and abdominal (tummy) pain.
 For the full list of all side effects reported with Resolor, see the package leaflet.

-Resolor should not be used in people who may be hypersensitive (allergic) to prucalopride or any of the other ingredients.
-It must not be used in patients with kidney problems requiring dialysis (a blood clearance technique).
-It must also not be used in patients with intestinal perforation or obstruction, severe inflammatory conditions of the intestines such as Crohn’s disease, ulcerative colitis (inflammation of the large intestine causing ulceration and bleeding) and toxic megacolon and megarectum (a very serious complications of colitis).
+Resolor must not be used in patients with kidney problems requiring dialysis (a blood clearance technique).
+It must also not be used in patients with intestinal perforation or obstruction, severe inflammatory conditions of the intestines such as Crohn’s disease, ulcerative colitis (inflammation of the large intestine causing ulceration and bleeding) and toxic megacolon and megarectum (very serious complications of colitis).
+For the full list of restrictions, see the package leaflet.

 Why has Resolor been approved?